 How to fix wide cracks:

-- Chisel the edges of the crack with a small sledge hammer to undercut it.
+- Chisel the edges of the crack with a small sledgehammer to undercut it.
 This will make it wider at the bottom than at the top, thus resulting in a safer and more permanent repair.

-- Use the manufacturing directions as a guide to apply the vinyl patching compound into the crack.
+- Use the manufacturing directions as a guide to applying the vinyl patching compound into the crack.
 Remove air pockets from the mixture by tamping it.
-Also, in case you choose to “use patching mortar instead of vinyl patching compound, either mix it with bonding agent instead of water or coat the edges of the surface to be repaired with bonding agent.”
+Also, in case you choose to “use patching mortar instead of vinyl patching compound, either mix it with bonding agent instead of water or coat the edges of the surface to be repaired with the bonding agent.”